-Flexible working can be defined as 'arrangements which allow employees to vary the amount, timing, or location of their work' 1.
+The Department for Education defines flexible working as 'arrangements which allow employees to vary the amount, timing, or location of their work' 1.

 Types of flexible working include (but are not limited to) the below arrangements:

 Part-time working

 - Part time: working less than full-time hours.
 Employees can work full time but still have flexible work arrangements in place. - Job share: two or more people doing one job and splitting the hours. - Phased retirement: gradually reducing working hours and/or responsibilities to transition from full-time work to full-time retirement.